shmink/BhamBins/README.md

 ### Limitations

 - It's really basic.
 Only seems to work with houses, so flats with shared bins are out.
 - Hard coded values, so if the council change their minds of the web page address this won't work but I don't have any power over this.
+(06/12/2025 - they changed how they return dates for example which borked this program for example)